portworx/px-docs/scheduler/kubernetes/etcd-certs-using-secrets.md

 #### Edit Portworx spec
 Once the secret is created we need to edit the Portworx spec file to consume the certificates from the secret.

-To mount the certificates under `/etc/pwx/etcdcerts` inside the portworx container, add the following under the _volumeMounts_ in portworx daemon set.
+To mount the certificates under `/etc/pwx/etcdcerts` inside the portworx container, add the following under the _volumeMounts_ in Portworx DaemonSet.
 ```
   volumeMounts:
   - mountPath: /etc/pwx/etcdcerts
     name: etcdcerts
 ```

 Now, we use the keys from the secret that we created and mount it under paths that portworx will use to talk to the etcd server.
 In the `items` below, the `key` is the key from the `px-etcd-certs` secret and the `path` is the relative path from `/etc/pwx/etcdcerts` where Kubernetes will mount the certificates.
-Put the following under the _volumes_ section of portworx daemon set.
+Put the following under the _volumes_ section of Portworx DaemonSet.
 ```
   volumes:
   - name: etcdcerts